For the last decade, the United States shipped about seven billion pounds of broiler exports each year.

 Within the United States, consumers purchase a large amount of meat products.
-The chicken was the second most frequently bought fresh meat category, with sales of 11.47 billion U.S. dollars for 2019.
+The chicken was the second most frequently bought fresh meat category, with sales of 13.4 billion U.S. dollars.
 Chicken breasts were the most popular cut, comprising over 60 percent of product sales.
-Chicken sales were positive for 2019, in contrast to turkey meat, which saw an almost three percent decrease in sales that year.
-Both chicken and turkey sausages are expected to increase in dollar sales and sales volume between now and 2023, perhaps as many people find chicken and turkey sausages to be the healthiest type of encased meat products.
+Chicken sales growth in the U.S. were positive by 4.7 percent for 2021.
+Both chicken and turkey sausages are expected to increase in dollar sales and sales volume by 2023, perhaps as many people find chicken and turkey sausages to be the healthiest type of encased meat products.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 31 most important statistics relating to "Poultry industry in the United States".